 An example for active region NOAA 11268 is shown in Figure 6.
 We select this region because of its widely separated bipole magnetic field structure with easily identifiable loops that clearly terminate in a compact concentration of strong photospheric magnetic fields.
 In addition, the loop top region we identify as a sample of the corona (blue box) has very weak photospheric magnetic fields along the line of sight, suggesting that there will be very little contribution from transition region plasma associated with other structures.
 The smaller orange box identifies the transition region footpoints that we associate with these loops.
-We analyze the average over five minutes of full cadence (12 s) data in order to minimize the impact of any particularly short-term variability within the region.
-While this average may incorporate multiple complete heating cycles (e.g., if $t{\min} = 100s$) we expect no information loss from this procedure due to the inherent averaging in the observations caused by the many overlapping and out of phase strands along
+We analyze the average over five minutes of full cadence (12 second) data in order to minimize the impact of any particularly short-term variability within the region.
+While this average may incorporate multiple complete heating cycles (e.g. if $t{min} = 100s$ ) we expect no information loss from this procedure due to the inherent averaging in the observations caused by the many overlapping and out of phase strands along a line of sight.
+This five-minute averaging is consistent with the procedure from Warren et al. (2012) discussed in Section 3.2.

 Figure 6.
-HMI line-of-sight magnetogram and the six "coronal" AIA channel observations of active region NOAA 11268.
+The HMI line-of-sight magnetogram and the six "coronal" AIA channel observations of active region NOAA 11268.
 Each of the AIA images are five minute averages of full cadence data.
-The green squares indicate the regions designated as quiet Sun, the blue square indicates the loop tops in the corona, and the orange rectangle indicates the footpoints and transition region of these same loops.
-The blue and red contours in the AIA images indicate the extent of the ± 200 G photospheric line-of-sight magnetic field.
+The green squares indicate the regions designated as quiet sun, the blue square indicates the loop tops in the corona, and the orange rectangle indicates the footpoints and transition region of these same loops.
+The blue and red contours in the AIA images indicate the extent of the $\pm 200$ G photospheric line-of-sight magnetic field.